Xcraft-Inc/shellcraft.js/README.md

 used.
 In other words, (most) outputs are put before the prompt.
 Outputs via `process.stdout.write` (or `stderr`) are not handled by this option.

-✤ callback (msg)
+✤ callback (results)

 The callback is called when the shell or the CLI is terminated.
-Note that currently the `msg` argument is not consistent between the CLI and the shell mode.
+Note that currently the `results` argument is not consistent between the CLI and the shell mode.
 This behavior will change in the future.

 ##### Example